Skip to content

 3. Choice styles override base styles for the same CSS properties

-When you assign multiple option sets to an element (comma-separated), they are applied in order from left to right.
-If two option sets have choices that affect the same CSS property, the later option set wins.
+When you assign multiple preset sets to an element (comma-separated), they are applied in order from left to right.
+If two preset sets have choices that affect the same CSS property, the later preset set wins.

 <!-- bg-color styles override any conflicting styles from spacing -->

-For example, if both option sets included a color property:
+For example, if both preset sets included a color property:

 • spacing choice sets color: #333333